lukasdreyer/t8dg/README.md

 ### Introduction

-t8dg (spoken as "tetdege") is a C/C++ software to use a discontinuous galerkin method on adaptive meshes. t8dg uses t8code as a mesh managing library.
+t8dg (spoken as "tet-de-ge") is a C/C++ software to use a discontinuous galerkin method on adaptive meshes. t8dg uses t8code as a mesh managing library.
 It is licensed under the GNU General Public License 3.0 or later.
 Copyright (c) 2020 the developers.